JNet: performance

 Bulk data transfer at the JVM↔CLR boundary

-JCOBridge 2.6.9 introduces JCOBridgeDirectBuffer<T> (wrapping a JVM DirectByteBuffer) and JCOBridgeStream<T> (wrapping a JVM native array), both with T : unmanaged.
+JCOBridge 2.6.9 enhances JCOBridgeDirectBuffer<T> (wrapping a JVM DirectByteBuffer) and introduces JCOBridgeStream<T> (wrapping a JVM native array), both with T : unmanaged.
 Both types expose ToStream() (backed by UnmanagedMemoryStream), ReadOnlySpan<T>, and .NET Framework-compatible shims.

 Note